00mjk/organizzego/README.md

 Auth:

-* Username: Your Organizze e-mail
+* User name: Your Organizze e-mail
 * Api Token: The api token retrieved by Organizze at https://app.organizze.com.br/configuracoes/api-keys
 * User agent: This will be used by Organizze to know who is behind the request.
 Follow the template "You (you@yourdomain.com)"